mrmurphy/splodingsocks.github.io/_posts/2015-07-24-haskell-baby-steps.md

 ## 5) Use Haskell LTS

-There can be some serious pain when `cabal-install` with Hackage tries to install incompatible packages.
+There can be some serious pain when `cabal-install` tries to install incompatible packages if left unaided.
 LTS Haskell has done work to calculate versions of packages that all work well together, and make those available to Cabal.

 [https://www.stackage.org/lts-2.19](https://www.stackage.org/lts-2.19)